Structural Strengthening and Seismic Upgrade Works

 • Will there be noise or disruption?

-Some noise is unavoidable; however, most heavy work will occur overnight or in the morning before we open at 12pm, and we’ll use barriers to minimise disruption.
+Some noise is unavoidable; however, most heavy work will occur overnight or in the morning before we open at 12pm.
+Curtains and barriers will help minimise disruption.

 • What if I’m sensitive to smells or noise?

-Epoxy materials may be used during construction, which could cause mild smells.
+Epoxy materials may cause mild odours.
 If you’re sensitive, please speak to a team member for assistance.

 • Who can I contact if I have questions during my visit?